Marie T. Hermann: A Gentle Blow to the Rock

 In its first version, presented at ReView Contemporary Gallery in Detroit, and later at Galerie NeC Hong Kong, hundreds of exquisite ceramics were presented on two rows of shelving cleaved to three gallery walls.

-The individually handcrafted vessels trumpet Hermann’s technical mastery.1Glenn Adamson, in The Invention of Craft (London: Bloomsbury Academic in association with the Victoria and Albert Museum, 2013), 157—65 and 178, n. ...continue Bathed in creamy glaze, each object is matched to a similar one on the other row, allowing the upper and lower rank to echo one another harmoniously.
+The individually handcrafted vessels trumpet Hermann’s technical mastery.((Glenn Adamson, in The Invention of Craft (London: Bloomsbury Academic in association with the Victoria and Albert Museum, 2013), 157—65 and 178, n.
+96, discusses the adept who makes copies of an original as a means to transcend disciplinary boundaries, thus allowing the copies to become an index, a rudder to navigate post-disciplinary conditions, which releases craft from the sole mandates of utility or aesthetics.))
+Bathed in creamy glaze, each object is matched to a similar one on the other row, allowing the upper and lower rank to echo one another harmoniously.
 A slight variation in glaze registers the variation within each pair; an almost buttery hue wraps objects on the upper shelf while milky white coats those below.
 A linear rhythm of paired forms begins to develop through the repetition of similar types of ceramics along the length of the shelves.

 The hand-sized objects invite us to engage intimately with them.
 We see common silhouettes – jar, cup, bowl, and ewer – as well as pinched and coiled forms that seem less familiar.
 From daily experience we assume that the u-shaped vessel with a handle is a cup that might contain liquid.
 Here, recognizable profiles suggest household objects but sleights of the maker’s hand render them non-functional: a clay diaphragm inserted into the mouth of a jug entombs its belly; or a slip-and-glaze seal fuses a jar and its lid.